 The fusion of the digital and the realDigital and physical worlds merge to create an immersive world.
 While the greatest demand for virtual technologies initially came from the creative economy industries – particularly gaming, live events, video entertainment and retail – it has since found broader applications in sectors as diverse as healthcare, education, military and real estate.
 We are on the cusp of a major revolution that will take us from mobile, to immersive technology.

-connections are multiplying and increasingly exploited between groups of people, companies, devices, content and services.
-Although the Blockchain is still in its infancy, it is a technology in accelerated development that will provide security and traceability in many sectors.
-Similarly, many technologies are becoming increasingly interoperable, allowing these connections to take place, and thus creating new connected units, new ecosystems, new customer paths.
+The meshconnections are multiplying and being exploited, between sets of people, companies, devices, content and services.
+Even if the Blockchain is still in its infancy, it is an accelerating technology that will bring security and traceability to many sectors.
+Also, different technologies are becoming more and more interoperable, allowing these connections to be made, and thus creating new connected sets, new ecosystems, new customer journeys.

-the ability to perform tasks in parallel, and the exponential scalability of quantum computers, allow them to excel in solving problems that are too complex for a traditional approach, or when a traditional algorithm would take too long to find a solution.
-Specific applications could include automatic learning, routing optimization, image analysis, biochemistry and drug discovery, or materials science, among others.
-QC is still an emerging technology, but this is expected to change radically by 2028, from a technological point of view, and architecture point of view, or commercially.
+The hyper-power of Quantum ComputingThe hyper-computing power of Quantum Computing, the ability to execute tasks in parallel, and the exponential scalability of Quantum Computers, allow them to excel in solving problems that are too complex for a traditional approach, or where a traditional algorithm would take too long to find a solution.
+Specific applications could include machine learning, routing optimization, image analysis, biochemistry and drug discovery, or materials science, among others.
+CQ is still an emerging technology, but that is expected to change dramatically by 2028, both technologically and architecturally and algorithmically.

 GET THE LATEST INSIGHTS DELIVERED TO YOUR INBOX